About the project

 Our proposals

-• small changes to the redline boundary to accommodate the construction equipment needed to build the GIS hall and a temporary access road
+• making small changes to the redline boundary to accommodate the construction equipment needed to build the GIS hall and a temporary access road

-• an extended access road to the western boundary of the site to allow easier access into the site once the temporary access road is removed.
+• creating an extended access road to the western boundary of the site to allow easier access into the site once the temporary access road is removed.

 Contact us